uniwien-prodlog/gor_ag_luv_2026/index.md

 This year, we kindly request that all talks are given in English, so as to not exclude anyone from the talks.

 ## Preliminary Program
 Expect a program in January, 2026!
+Elections for the *Vorstand* of the AG will take place.
 {% comment %}
 Note that the following program is subject to change.